-Like all college students, I was thrilled when I learned that I landed an internship for the summer of 2017.
+Like all college students, I was thrilled when I learned that I landed a summer internship.
 Having completed an internship at a local nonprofit the summer before coming to Bentley, I knew I wanted to jump back in.
 As a freshman at Bentley, this was an early undertaking, but I knew I was up for the challenge.

 KSA Marketing & Partnerships, LLC is the small marketing agency where I spent part of my summer.
 Located in Warwick, Rhode Island, the office is about 30 minutes from my home.
 Joining a small team of six, including another intern, I was excited to get a feel for this new business environment.

 The “KSA Kave” — a quaint, historic home turned office/Airbnb settled in next to a small river really captured the character of Team KSA — authentic, welcoming, and current.
 The office also has an outdoor deck area where we sometimes had team meetings, and admired (and fed) the ducks swimming by.

 Being an intern at KSA meant that I, likewise every team member, would be wearing many hats.
 In an open office atmosphere, everyone offered each other a helping hand, and decisions were mostly made collaboratively.
 We often worked together to learn new hard skills, all while developing and exercising communication and teamwork soft skills.
 Some of my responsibilities included media buying, cold-calling potential event recruits, writing for various disciplines, and creating email newsletter design and content.

 KSA’s founder and owner, Katie, regularly challenged me with the question “What did you learn?” after I completed a new project or task.
 This was crucial because it encouraged me to really reflect on what I gained or what lesson I learned from each experience.